pmgllc/stealth-login-page/stealth-login-page/readme.txt

 This does NOT replace the need for security "best practices" such as a strong password or a secure hosting environment.
 This is an additional layer of security, best combined with a login limiter such as <a href="http://wordpress.org/extend/plugins/limit-login-attempts/">Limit Login Attempts</a> or <a href="http://wordpress.org/extend/plugins/login-lockdown/">Login Lockdown</a>.

-= WP 3.6 Warning =

-It has come to my attention that the new WP 3.6 session timeout function opens up the login form but it doesn't have any idea about the new URL to avoid a redirect, so it will automatically redirect when this happens.
-I AM trying to fix this before 3.6 drops, but please be aware of this if you don't see v 1.2.1 and you've upgraded to WP 3.6 or 3.6-beta.

 == Installation ==

 1. Upload contents of the directory to /wp-content/plugins/ (or use the automatic installer)